Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 The main requirements for the surrogate model can be summarized as follows: \begin{enumerate} \item The user cannot access the underlying DAEs in OpenFAST directly, and can only interact with OpenFAST through simulations.
 When constructing surrogates, the model must, therefore, be built using time series data for key inputs, controls, and outputs. \item Once constructed, the model will be coupled with the controller, and it must be able to predict the time series response of key outputs, given inputs and controls. \end{enumerate}

 The rest of the article is organized as follows.
-In Sec.~\ref{sec:low-fidelity-model} we discuss the different approaches that can be used to construct low-fidelity models, and identify three different approaches that can be used to construct such a model.
+In Sec.~\ref{sec:low-fidelity-model}, we discuss the different approaches that can be used to construct low-fidelity models, and identify three different approaches that can be used to construct such a model.
 These are systems-identification approaches, deep learning, and derivative function surrogate models (DFSM).
-In Sec.~\ref{sec:model-construct} we outline the novel approach to construct the DFSM model, and in Sec.~\ref{sec:validation} we construct low-fidelity models using these three approaches, and compare their performance and trade-offs for a validation test, and identify the best approach.
-In Sec.~\ref{sec:usecases}, we further test the identified model to see if it can estimate the system performance and be used for controller optimization studies.
+In Sec.~\ref{sec:model-construct} we outline the novel approach to construct the DFSM model, and in Sec.~\ref{sec:validation} we construct low-fidelity models using these three approaches, compare their performance and trade-offs for a validation test, and identify the best approach.
+In Sec.~\ref{sec:usecases}, we further test the identified model to see if it can be utilized for different types of design optimization studies, such as a multi-fidelity controller optimization study, and a multi-objective CCD study.
 Finally, in Sec.~\ref{sec:conclusion}, we summarize the findings and provide directions for future research.

 \xsection{Low-Fidelity Models} Primarily, there are two broad approaches that can be used to construct low-fidelity models of wind turbines, namely physics-based and data-driven, which are now summarized.